colehaus/colex/posts/futurism/main.md

 those that didn't imagine anything.</a>"

 "Well, maybe it was a persuasively coherent reverie.
 My holophonor scenario was pretty airtight.
-That doesn't sound so bad to be convinced by an unusually plausible scenarios....
+That doesn't sound so bad to be convinced by an exceptionally plausible scenarios....
 Wait, what happened with those told to imagine Ford winning?"